-15 Shocking Cases of Black Kids Being Racially Profiled
+18 Awful Times a Black Kid Was Racially Profiled

-The shooting of 11-year-old Aderrien Murry by a Mississippi police officer is a reminder of a rather common trend in America’s policing: Black children often get treated as or mistaken for crime suspects.
+A judge just declared that 84-year-old Andrew Lester must stand trial for shooting and injuring now 17-year-old Ralph Yarl.
+Lester telling 911 he was in fear of a “tall Black man” trying to break into his home confirmed everything we knew already: Yarl was racially profiled.

-In some cases, a Karen makes a pesky call to 911 on a Black kid who “looks suspicious.”
-In most cases, police officers manhandle a child or teenager in a way that is deemed unnecessary or excessive.
-And of course, some Black children lose their lives by the bullet of a police officer who didn’t think twice about shooting their firearm.
+Between nosey white folks calling the cops about a “suspicious” Black kid and the police manhandling them like grown adults, Black children often get treated as or mistaken for adult crime suspects.

-Why does this happen?
+In some cases, Black children lose their lives by the bullet of a police officer who automatically assumed they were a threat just by the color of their skin.
+Why?
 Because Black children aren’t regarded as, well, children.

 “Throughout the diaspora, children of African descent face heavier policing, including more arrests, police surveillance, racial profiling, strip searches and excessive use of force.
 Law enforcement is in conflict with children of African descent,” read a report from the United Nations.